 Subway: City Hall Station (subway line 1) exit 2

-Book your own unforgettable photo session with a local professional photographer on Flytographer.com.
-They have been featured everywhere from The New York Times to Martha Stewart Weddings and have been called “The Future of Travel Photography” by Conde Nast Traveler and “The #1 Gift for Travelers” by Forbes.
+Book your unforgettable photo session with a local professional photographer on Flytographer.com.
+They have been featured everywhere, from The New York Times to Martha Stewart Weddings, and have been called “The Future of Travel Photography” by Conde Nast Traveler and “The #1 Gift for Travelers” by Forbes.
 Book your session here!

 Gyeonghuigung Palace

-Unfortunately, most buildings were destroyed by fires in the 19th-century during the reigns of King Sunjo and King Gojong.
-The Japanese administration dismantled what remained of Gyeonghuigung, erecting a school for Japanese citizens on the site.
+Unfortunately, most buildings were destroyed by fires in the 19th century during the reigns of King Sunjo and King Gojong.
+The Japanese administration dismantled what remained of Gyeonghuigung and erected a school for Japanese citizens on the site.

-Given South Korea’s administration’s plans to reclaim the symbols of the past, reconstruction of Gyeonghuigung began in the 1990s.
-Alas, years of neglect made total rehabilitation impossible; as of today, only 1/3 of the initial complex could be recovered.
+Given South Korea’s administration’s plans to reclaim the symbols of the past, the reconstruction of Gyeonghuigung began in the 1990s.
+Alas, years of neglect made total rehabilitation impossible; today, only 1/3 of the initial complex could be recovered.

-Tourists can marvel at the exhibits of the Seoul Museum of History located on Gyeonghuigung grounds.
-Moreover, the Seoul Museum of Arts has a secondary building on the site.
+Tourists can marvel at the exhibits at the Seoul Museum of History, which is located on Gyeonghuigung grounds.
+Moreover, the Seoul Museum of Arts has a secondary building.

-Since 2009, Gyeonghuigung also hosted a unique modern building: the Prada Transformer.
-As its name suggests, the Transform can change its shape depending on the function it serves one day, it can be a fashion exhibition, the next, it could transform into a movie theater.
+Since 2009, Gyeonghuigung has also hosted a unique modern building: the Prada Transformer.
+As its name suggests, the Transformer can change its shape depending on its function.
+One day, it can be a fashion exhibition, the next, it could transform into a movie theater.

 Entrance ticket fee: free